Armoured Division No. 1 "Brunete": Franco regime

-Its most modern vehicles were 20 Panzer IVF, bought from Nazi Germany during the Second World War, and the former Soviet T-26s captured in the civil war from the Republican People's Army.
+Its most modern vehicles were 20 Panzer IV ausf H, bought from Nazi Germany during the Second World War, but it had many of the former Soviet T-26s captured in the civil war from the Republican People's Army.
 The Panzer IVs received in late 1943 were organized into two companies, distributed among two battalions in the division's armored regiment.

 Its first major general in command was Ricardo Rada Peral, and the division was established at the El Goloso Camp, in the Sierra de Madrid.

 With the normalization of diplomatic and military relations with the United States in the mid-1950s, M24 Chaffee and M47 Patton battle tanks, self-propelled artillery units, and a "heavy weapons" company joined the division.
-Between 1953 and 1968, the Spanish Army received a total of 446 medium battle tanks (M47s and M48s), 123 light tanks (M24s and M41s), as well as 30 M74 Armoured Recovery Vehicles.
+Between 1953 and 1968, the Spanish Army received a total of 446 medium battle tanks (M47s and M48s), 123 light tanks (M24 Chaffees and M41s), as well as 30 M74 armoured recovery vehicles.
 In 1970, the United States agreed to extend the military aid program by another five years, giving Spain another 66 M48A2 tanks and 17 M41A3s.